CodyReichert/awesome-cl/index.md

 ---------

 * ⭐ [iterate](https://common-lisp.net/project/iterate/) - An iteration construct for Common Lisp which is extensible and Lispier.
 [MIT][200].
+* [Khazern](https://github.com/s-expressionists/Khazern) - An implementation of CL:LOOP that can be used in any CL implementation without replacing the core CL:LOOP, is extensible and has a "batteries included" extension system with many useful iteration constructs.
 * [for](https://shinmera.github.io/for/) - A concise, lispy and extensible iteration macro.
-Unlike loop it is extensible and sensible, and unlike iterate it does not require code-walking and is easier to extend. [zlib][33].
+It is extensible and sensible, and unlike iterate it does not require code-walking and is easier to extend. [zlib][33].
 * [series](https://series.sourceforge.net/) - Functional style without any runtime penalty at all.
 [MIT][200].
 * [trivial-do](https://github.com/yitzchak/trivial-do/) -  Additional dolist style macros for Common Lisp.
 [MIT][200].
 * [doplus](https://github.com/alessiostalla/doplus) – another extensible iteration library, similar to :for.
-* [cl-transducers](https://git.sr.ht/~fosskers/cl-transducers) - Ergonomic, efficient data processing.
+* [cl-transducers](https://github.com/fosskers/cl-transducers/) - Ergonomic, efficient data processing.
 [LGPL3][9].
   * "Transducers are an ergonomic and extremely memory-efficient way to process a data source.
 Here “data source” means simple collections like Lists or Vectors, but also potentially large files or generators of infinite data."
   * "It is, in general, the most complete implementation of the Transducer pattern."
   * a "modern" API with `map`, `filter`, `take`, `repeat`, `cycle`, `fold`…